Bigyls/Bigyls-zsh-theme/README.md

 Copy the file Bigyls.zsh-theme to `~/.oh-my-zsh/themes` and set the theme in `~/.zshrc` to: `ZSH_THEME="Bigyls` (line 11).

-By default it's configured to include the IP address of eth0 for Internal network pentests, so change the network adapter in line 13 if needed.
+By default it's configured to include the IP address of eth0 for Internal network pentests, so change the network adapter if needed.

-For External network pentests, comment out lines 13 and 14, and uncomment lines 16 and 17 to include your Internet IP address in the prompt.

 ## Enabling Plugins (zsh-autosuggestions & zsh-syntax-highlighting)
 - Download zsh-autosuggestions by